hidsh/xiao_circuitpython_macropad/README.md

 # Memo

-`code.py` has some modifications from the one in the [CircuitPython Keyboard Emulator](https://learn.adafruit.com/circuitpython-essentials/circuitpython-hid-keyboard-and-mouse#circuitpython-keyboard-emulator-2985260-1).
+`code.py` has some modifications from the original in the [CircuitPython Keyboard Emulator](https://learn.adafruit.com/circuitpython-essentials/circuitpython-hid-keyboard-and-mouse#circuitpython-keyboard-emulator-2985260-1).

 ## Corresponding of pin outs and keymap